 10. Weighted Blankets

 There’s more to this trend.
-Weighted blankets were initially used by autistic children and people suffering certain mental conditions.
+Weighted blankets for kids were initially used by autistic children and people suffering certain mental conditions.
 With time the medical community started applying their benefits to the treatment of insomnia and anxiety.
 Weighted blankets work in the following ways:

 Deep Pressure Touch (DPT)